ag999git/001-mirror/16-unittest/040-ch16-dependency-injection.md

 ## Practical Example

 #### database.py
-The file which ic to be trsted
+The file which is to be tested

 ```python